Abuse-hit Star Wars actress wipes Instagram

 Star Wars actress Kelly Marie Tran, who has suffered months of racist and sexist abuse on social media, has deleted all her posts on Instagram.

-Tran starred as mechanic turned Resistance fighter Rose Tico in the latest Star Wars film, The Last Jedi.
+Tran starred as mechanic-turned-Resistance fighter Rose Tico in 2017's The Last Jedi.

-As a Vietnamese-American, she was the first woman of colour to play a lead role in the iconic series.

 But she experienced a fierce backlash from some fans, who took aim at her ethnicity and appearance.

+"We like & dislike stuff but we do it with humour, love & respect.
+We're the VAST majority, we're having fun & doing just fine."

+As a Vietnamese-American, Tran was the first woman of colour to play a lead role in the iconic series.

-Some have fiercely criticised her Star Wars character, but directed their hate at Tran personally instead.
+Some have fiercely criticised her Star Wars character and directed their hate at Tran personally.

 Online abuse